Would You Like to Write a Business Book?

 The same could be true for your business, your specialized knowledge.
 So, why should you share it?
 Why do you have an obligation to our children’s children?
 These are questions you really can only answer for yourself.

-I’m going to go out on a limb and guess that you really do want to write your book, that you do understand the urgency to share your information with others.
+I’m going to go out on a limb and guess that you really do want to write your book, and that you do understand the urgency to share your information with others.
 You most likely find an indescribable joy in helping others and would like to take the next step toward seeing your book in your peers’ hands.

 And I’m here to help!